 Editorial introduction – Food, Youth and Education

+Esther Priyadharshini & Victoria Carrington

 Roland Barthes analyses food as ‘… an organic system, organically integrated into its specific type of civilization’ (2008, p.34).
 If so, what do our current preoccupations about food, its conceptualization, provision and education in the context of schooling say about contemporary civilization?
-The papers in this draw on contexts from across the globe to focus on what is in contemporary education – that of food, and education about food, in the lives of school-goers.
-Collectively, they deal with a range of perplexing questions: How much weight do we assign to nutritional value as a guide to school policies on food, and how much to children’s experiences and views of dining halls?
+The papers in this special issue draw on contexts from across the globe to focus on what is fast becoming a field of ideological battle in contemporary education – that of food, and education about food, in the lives of school-goers.
+As Hightower-Weaver and Robert (2011) tell us, school food is political and the papers drawn together here trace the outlines of these politics.
+Collectively, they deal with a range of perplexing questions: How should we understand the context within which programmes on healthy eating, food and education arise – at a time of an ‘obesity epidemic’ that sits directly alongside that of food bank growth, poverty, hunger and malnutrition?
+How much weight do we assign to nutritional value as a guide to school policies on food, and how much to children’s experiences and views of dining halls?
+How much should we value a controlled environment versus children’s rights/agency to shape this environment and its offerings?
+How should we deal with the boundaries that place food and healthy eating/living matters as either largely individually determined or as governed by social and environmental factors?

 The special issue itself came into being with the observation that research on food education and provision in schools (through mid-day meals for instance) seemed firmly focused on the nutritional role of food to the exclusion of any social dynamics it might engender.
-Such an overwhelmingly instrumental approach seemed lop-sided with the wealth of anthropological and sociological research revealing food to be integral to a range of like identity, status, power, social relations and The set of papers gathered here act as a corrective to such instrumental perspectives, , steer us in different directions ta more complex understanding of the functioning of foodt.
+Such an overwhelmingly instrumental approach seemed lop-sided with the wealth of anthropological and sociological research revealing food to be integral to a range of issues like identity, status, power, social relations and disadvantage.
+The set of papers gathered here act as a corrective to such instrumental perspectives, but, just as importantly, they steer us in different directions that engender a more complex and nuanced understanding of the functioning of food in the institutional and social lives of children and young people.

-The six papers fall largely into three categories of critique: of the discourse of food and policy initiatives; of the provision of school food; and critique of the ways in which schools ‘educate’ about food and health.
-Together they expose a lacuna in how this territory is conceptualized and perhaps, a certain poverty in pupils’ agency and savviness about food, its social role and the relations
+The six papers in this special edition fall largely into three categories of critique: of the discourse of food and policy initiatives; of the provision of school food; and critique of the ways in which schools ‘educate’ about food and health.
+Together they expose a lacuna in how this territory is conceptualized and perhaps, a certain poverty in acknowledging pupils’ agency and savviness about food, its social role and the relationships it allows across a diversity of spatial and social settings.

 Discourses of food and policy